 The ideal sports drink depends on personal taste preferences and individual tolerance.
 The nutrition compositions of sports drinks are critically reviewed by sports dietitians in order to assess their suitability to form a part of an athlete's individual fluid plan.
 Talk to your sports dietitian to design a fluid plan that is right for you.

-Table 1: Composition of common ready-to-drink Sports Drinks and Sports Waters available in Australia
+Table One: Composition of Sports Drinks and Sports Waters available in Australia